Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-check-if-property-exists-in-object.md

 If you only evaluate `Own` properties, the `hasOwnProperty` is a solid solution.

-But you might want to be on the safe side and use the `on` check to determine if an object has a property.
+But you might want to be on the safe side and use the `in` check to determine if an object has a property.

 ### Thank you for reading, and let's connect!